, but this code // executes before the first paint, when

 Student Experience

-In addition to rigorous study, app offers many opportunities for you to lead student organizations, explore religious centers around the world and gain professional research experience while you are still a student.
+In addition to rigorous study, ÃÛÌÒapp offers many opportunities to enhance your experience as a Religion student.
+You can lead student organizations, explore religious centers around the world and gain professional research experience while you are still a student.

 • program accepts twelve juniors each year to explore Christian ministry through study, a summer-long internship and community service.